 —Falsely linked vaccines to various medical conditions, including the scientifically discredited belief that vaccines for children cause autism.
 Kennedy advertised misleading information about vaccine ingredients and circulated retracted studies linking vaccines to various medical conditions.

-—At an anti-vaccine rally in Washington, D.C., compared vaccination records to the persecution of Jews by the Nazis.
+—At an anti-vaccine rally, compared vaccination records to the persecution of Jews by the Nazis.
 He said, “Even in Hitler Germany [sic], you could, you could cross the Alps into Switzerland.
 You could hide in an attic, like Anne Frank did… I visited, in 1962, East Germany with my father and met people who had climbed the wall and escaped, so it was possible.
 Many died, true, but it was possible.”
 In fact, Frank and some 6 million other Jews were murdered by Nazis.
 Frank and her family hid in an attic in the Netherlands, not Germany, before she was caught and was sent to a concentration camp, where she died.

 —Falsely told Louisiana lawmakers in 2021 that the coronavirus vaccine was the “deadliest vaccine ever made.”